brendanhay/gogol/gogol-kgsearch/README.md

 ## Description

-A client library for the Google Identity and Access Management (IAM).
+A client library for the Google Knowledge Graph Search.

 ## Contribute